 You may find the checklist below helpful in creating your own personal document checklist.

 _____Power of Attorney

 _____Income Tax Returns

 More Questions?
 Get Legal Help With Your Guardianship Case

 Gathering and maintaining documents is a critical part of the guardianship process.
 However, if you're going through the process alone, you could just end up submerged with records and unsure of what to do with them.
-That's where an experienced family law attorney can make your life easier as he or she understands which records will be needed to be granted the guardianship and to maintain compliance with the court's requirements during the guardianship.
-Get in touch with a family law attorney near you today for a free initial review of your guardianship case.
+That's where contacting an experienced family law attorney can make your life easier as he or she will know which records will be needed to be granted the guardianship and to maintain compliance with the court's requirements during the guardianship.